kundajelab/chipseq_pipeline/README.md

 Add the following flag to the command line.
 ```
--paired_end
+-pe
 ```

-For fastqs, you do not need to add '-paired_end' since the pipeline will automatically determine if SE or PE.
+For fastqs, you do not need to add '-pe' since the pipeline will automatically determine if SE or PE.

 For replicates:
 Define data path as -fastq[REPLICATE_ID], then it's SE (single ended).